sushantkadam15/journify-doc/README.md

 ![low-fedality](https://github.com/user-attachments/assets/43ff2011-7ebd-4d8e-8062-43fa6525d93c)

-Throughout this presentation, we explored the development and features of Journify, a comprehensive journaling app designed to enhance user experience and encourage consistent journaling habits.
+Throughout this documentation, we explored the development and features of Journify, a comprehensive journaling app designed to enhance user experience and encourage consistent journaling habits.
 Key highlights include:

 1. **Technological Framework:** Journify is built using the efficient and scalable MERN stack, ensuring robust performance and flexibility.
 2. **Innovative Features:** From the Notion-style block editor to the responsive design and seamless navigation, Journify offers a rich, user-friendly interface.